Buncrana: Transport

 Buncrana railway station opened on 9 September 1864, was closed for passenger traffic on 6 September 1948, and finally closed altogether on 10 August 1953.

-The nearest railway station is operated by Northern Ireland Railways and runs from Londonderry railway station via Coleraine to Belfast Central railway station and Belfast Great Victoria Street railway station.
+The nearest railway station is operated by NI Railways and runs from Derry~Londonderry railway station via Coleraine to Belfast Lanyon Place and Belfast Grand Central station.
 The strategically important Belfast-Derry railway line is to be upgraded to facilitate more frequent trains and improvements to the permanent way such as track and signalling to enable faster services.

 Buncrana is connected to the rest of the national road network via a regional road, the R238.
 This connects it to the N13, the national primary road that connects Letterkenny and Derry (it becomes the A2 when it crosses the border).
 The town is considered the gateway to Inishowen and lies on the "Inishowen 100", an approximate 100-mile route around the peninsula that passes various scenic sites.

+TFI Local Link routes 242 (Redcastle/Buncrana), 252 (Burt/Buncrana), 995 (Muff/Buncrana) and 995A (Illies/Buncrana) all service the town.

 Local bus company McGonagle Bus and Coach operates an hourly bus service from Derry to Buncrana and vice versa.
 The company took over the route from Lough Swilly Buses in April 2014 after Lough Swilly ceased trading.
 The buses run every hour at ten minutes past the Hour, each way.
+The two routes serving the town are 951 (Malin/Carndonagh/Letterkenny) and 956 (Cockhill/Buncrana/Derry).

 Demography

-The results of the 2011 Republic of Ireland census put the population of Buncrana at 6,839.
-The town had 2,531 private households, 25.3% were made up of one person living alone, 16.9% were couples without children, 34.9% were couples with children, 15.6% were lone parent families and 7.2% were classified as "other".
+The results of the 2022 census put the population of Buncrana at 6,971, its historical highest.

+At the same census, the town had 2,603 private households, 27.6% were made up of one person living alone, 15.8% were couples without children, 30.3% were couples with children, 12.6% were lone-parent families and 13.7% were classified under other categories.
+3,403 were males and 3,568 females.

-Around 90.9% of residents were recorded as Catholic, 4.3% were of another stated religion (e.g. Church of Ireland, Presbyterian, Orthodox or Islam).
-The percentage of residents with no religion was 4.1%.
+Around 81.7% of residents were recorded as Catholic, 5.0% were of another stated religion (e.g. Church of Ireland, Presbyterian, Orthodox or Islam).
+The percentage of residents with no religion was 9.2%.

-28.8% of the town's residents were 'foreign-born'.
+27.6% of the town's residents were 'foreign-born'.

-Of people aged 3 and over, 30.0% could speak Irish.
+Of people aged 3 and over, 31.0% could speak Irish.

-The percentage of people over the age of 15 whose full-time education had ceased who possessed a third-level degree (NFQ level 7 or higher) was 19.0%.
+The percentage of people over the age of 15 whose full-time education had ceased who possessed a third-level degree (NFQ level 7 or higher) was 26.0%.

-There were 3,359 males and 3,480 females in Buncrana during the 2011 census.